 Dr. Bell holds a MA and a PhD in History from the University of Maryland at College Park, a MS in National Security Strategy from NDU, and is a Distinguished Graduate of the National War College.
-Dr. Bell retired from the US Army in 2012 with over 29 years of commissioned service.
+Dr. Bell retired from the US Army in 2012.
 His awards and decorations include the Distinguished Service Medal, Defense Superior Service Medal with oak leaf cluster, the Bronze Star, the combat action badge, and the Joint Staff identification badge.